Enumerating Isotopy Classes of Tilings guided by the symmetry of Triply-Periodic Minimal Surfaces: Relating the structure of orbifolds to the sets of generators of its group

+The relation \eqref{eq:decklifts} can be checked directly by applying both sides to $\tilde{f}(\tilde{p}),$ where $p$ is not in the singular locus.
+Then note that deck transformations are uniquely determined by where they map a single point (not in the singular locus)~\cite[Proposition $1.34$]{Hatcher}.
+One can use equation \eqref{eq:decklifts} to interpret the form the MCG isomorphism takes in \cite{BenMyf1}, where it matches the left hand side of the equation, to match the classical formulation of the Dehn-Nielsen-Baer theorem in \cite[Theorem $8.1$]{primermcgs}, where it corresponds to the right hand side of \eqref{eq:decklifts}.

-This suggests a method to construct the automorphisms of $\Gamma$ that are the images of homeomorphisms of $\mathcal{O}$ explicitly.
-The generators of $\Gamma$ correspond to homotopy classes of closed orbipaths in the orbifold based at a point not in the singular set (see \cite{ratcliffe2013foundations} for details, which also includes the noncompact codomain case).
-One can now simply draw pictures of these generators as curves in $\mathcal{O}$, look at how these are changed by some set of geometrical generators of the MCG, and read off the new word representing the resulting path.
-Doing this for all generators defines an induced automorphism of $\Gamma.$ It is essential to get the loops and their orientations right, so that after cutting $\mathcal{O}$ along these one obtains the standard group relation $\Omega$.
-See \cite{Hatcher} for an illustration of such curves on an orientable surface.
-Different presentations of the fundamental group correspond to a different set of curves in the orbifold and different representations of automorphisms.
-We will only work out the standard case.
-For applications, the results have to be translated to the presentation of interest via some appropriate isomorphism.
-See \cite{zieschang1980surfaces} for an account of similar work in related fields.
+The above suggests a method to construct the automorphisms of $\Gamma$ that are the images of homeomorphisms of $\mathcal{O}$ explicitly.
+First interpret a set of geometric generators of $\Gamma$ as homotopy classes of closed paths in the orbifold.
+One can now simply draw pictures of these generators as curves in $O$, look at how these are changed by a homeomorphism, and read off the new word representing the resulting path.
+Doing this for all curves representing generators of $\Gamma$ defines an induced automorphism of $\Gamma$ and, in particular, a new generating set.
+We treat the generating set of $\Gamma$ that corresponds to the set of curves such that cutting $O$ along these yields the standard global group relation \eqref{eq:globalrel}, which we shall write as $\Pi=1$ in the following.
+See figure~\ref{fig:cutsurf} for an illustration of such curves on orientable surfaces.
+Compare this picture with figure~\ref{fig:disksurface}(a), which shows the surface cut open along the set of curves in figure~\ref{fig:cutsurf} for a genus $3$ surface, where the $S_i$ can represent boundary components, punctures, or mirrors.
+Different presentations of the fundamental group correspond to a different set of generators in the orbifold and different actions of automorphisms on the sets of generators.
+In case one is interested in other presentations, the results can be translated to the presentation of interest, by cutting and gluing the orbifold suitably to obtain the standard presentation~\cite{zieschang1980surfaces}.
+Figure~\ref{fig:disksurface}(b) shows an example of another way of cutting a genus $3$ surface into a disk, corresponding to natural generators of opposite edge identifications for the fundamental dodecagon that glues up to become the uniformized version of the surface giving rise to the primitive, diamond and gyroid surface family.